 The U.S. Census Bureau tells us more than 27 percent of people age 65 and over live alone.
 One reason is because baby boomers have the highest divorce rate and lowest number of children, and as they turn 65, the numbers of those living alone escalate

-For most of us, when we think of college campuses, we think of them as places for kids who are 20 to 30 or more years younger than we are.
+Most of us think of college campuses as places for kids who are 20, 30 or more years younger than we are.
 We often forget that local colleges can actually be resources for us beyond young adulthood and throughout the rest of our lives as we seek to reinvent ourselves and our careers